 Paramedics are expected to do more than just assess, treat, and transport patients in a pre-hospital setting.
 A deep understanding and a mastery of pre-hospital and hospital operations are vital for the successful performance of a paramedic.
 Topics to be covered in this course include HAZMAT, ICS, MCI, vehicle operation, industrial response and rescue, wilderness rescue, water rescue, active shooter response, and business operations.
 Given the changing range of paramedical responsibilities, the instructor may choose to add emerging new topics to stay current with the developing expectations of EMS and with the accrediting bodies' recommendations.

-Prerequisites: HL131, HL135, HL141, HL147, and HL150.
+Prerequisites (must be completed with a B- or better): HL131, HL135, HL141, HL147, and HL150.
 Co-requisites: HL151, HL212, HL216, HL220, and HL226.